 Modern Effects on Naturopathy

-Today, monastic medicine is regaining influence on the accepted body of modern medicine.
+Today, monastic medicine (known in Germany as klosterheilkunde) is regaining influence on the accepted body of modern medicine.
 A temporary deviation from natural healing techniques accompanied the widespread adoption of pharmacological symptomatic treatments.

 Naturopathy is slowly being drawn back into the fold as research increasingly shows some of the shortcomings in modern medicine for improving overall health.
 Simultaneously, the efficacy of natural remedies in preventative and palliative health appear all the more viable.